Introduction: 4 Cent Basketball Earrings

 Step 8: Finishing Up

-Adding a clear coat will protect the earrings from the 3 d's- dents and dings and darkening over time.
+Adding a clear coat will protect the earrings from the 3 d's- dents, dings and darkening over time.
 I put a layer of clear nail polish over them, I knew i kept that stuff around for something.

 I was in a bit of a rush just before gifting it so make a simple box from cardboard and duct tape filled with pillow stuffing fluff, and the earrings on a smaller piece of cardboard resting on the fluff.
 You could definitely present them in a fancier way.